rgiosa10/intro-python-cr/README.md

 * Then clone the project by inputting: $ git clone https://github.com/rgiosa10/intro-python-cr.git
 * Go to the new directory (command: $ cd intro-python-cr) or open the directory folder on your desktop.
 * Once in the directory you will need to set up a virtual environment in your terminal (command: $ python3.7 -m venv venv).
-* Then activate the enviroment (command: $ source venv/bin/activate).
+* Then activate the environment (command: $ source venv/bin/activate).
 * Install the necessary items with requirements.txt (command: $ pip install -r requirements.txt).
 * With your virtual environment now enabled with proper requirements, open the directory (command: code .).